vvlisn/env-to-annotation-policy/README.md

 ## Introduction

 This repository contains a Kubewarden policy written in Go.
-The policy mutates Kubernetes Pods (specifically Deployments, which manage Pods) by taking a specified environment variable's value from a container and adding it as an annotation to the Pod.
+The policy mutates Kubernetes Pods by taking a specified environment variable's value from a container and adding it as an annotation to the Pod.
 This is particularly useful for integrating with logging or monitoring systems that consume annotations.

 The policy is configurable via runtime settings.